amita-roy/Ruby_Capstone_CSS_Linter/README.md

 `cd ruby_capstone_css_linter`

-> crass is CSS parser gem
+> I am using crass gem,which is a CSS parser gem

-**Step 3**: before runnind the linter, please install gem crass with the following command
+**Step 3**: before running the linter, please install all the required gem with the following command

-`gem install crass`
+`bundle install`

-**Step 4**: Once in the root directory of the repository, simply enter the following line of code to run the linter on specific css file as per the rules
+**Step 4**: Once in the root directory of the repository, simply enter the following line of code to run the linter on css file.

-`ruby main.rb css/no-duplicate-selector/case2.css`
+`bin/main.rb css/no-duplicate-selector/case2.css`
-`ruby main.rb css/length-zero-no-unit/case1.css`
+`bin/main.rb css/length-zero-no-unit/case1.css`

+### For your own css file, linter running instruction eg.

+_after the `bin/main.rb` you can mention the path of your css file._

+`bin/main.rb css-directory/css-file`
+`bin/main.rb styles/style.css`

 it will return the errors from the file if any error found in the stylesheet.